 We Actually Sat Down & Did the Math…

 Recently, we did a study of over 400 dealerships nationwide.
-This study took the customer data base of all 400 dealerships and ran them through a Customer Repurchase and Lost Opportunity Report Analysis.
+This study took the customer database of all 400 dealerships and ran them through a Customer Repurchase and Lost Opportunity Report Analysis.

 The average store had 26,828 customers in their dealership management software (DMS).
 Our study shows that one out of every three car buyers in a dealer’s DMS were no longer customers and 35 percent of their customers no longer owned the vehicle listed in the DMS.
-Which meant that the average dealer had a customer retention rate of about around 66 percent.
+This meant that the average dealer had a customer retention rate of about around 66 percent.

 While this might not be a surprising number to you, we delved a little deeper and discovered that this information was not necessarily the whole story.

 Each month, the average dealership in our study sold an average of 75 new cars.
 In the same amount of time, 1.1 percent of the customers in a dealer’s DMS bought a new car – about 295 cars total.

 Out of this same customer base, 1.49 percent bought a used car each month.

 This means “customers” bought about 400 used cars per month, but the average dealer in our study sold 57 used cars a month – and not all of those sales were to previous customers.

 Our data shows that dealerships are missing out on over 695 car sales per month to consumers currently in their DMS.

 Even if all of a dealer’s business came from previous customers, the average retention rate would still be below the believed percentage.